dbt-labs/docs.getdbt.com/website/blog/2023-06-30-data-vault-2-0-with-dbt-cloud.md

 To further accelerate the creation of these layers and prevent the repetition of the same business logic, you can make use of Business Vault as a complementary layer of your data warehouse.

-The Business Vault is there to fill the gaps of generic, source-data-generated Raw Vault, which often does not cover all of the business processes of your organisation.
+The Business Vault is there to fill the gaps of generic, source-data-generated Raw Vault, which often does not cover all of the business processes of your organization.
 You can easily address such challenges by applying soft rules applied in this.

 Business Vault can also help with performance issues that can arise due to presentation layer transformations having to do lots of joins on the fly.
-In such scenarios, a business vault becomes a central piece for your business logic populating all of the information marts.
+In such scenarios, a business vault becomes a central piece of your business logic populating all of the information marts.

 ### Should you consider Data Vault for your data warehouse?

-Data Vault is powerful modelling technique for middle-to-enterprise level data warehouses with the following attributes:
+Data Vault is a powerful modelling technique for middle-to-enterprise level data warehouses with the following attributes:

 * Integration of multiple dynamic source systems;
 * Long-term project with agile delivery requirements;